-

 - Serve: Serve hot, adding sugar or honey if desired.

-You can make it with different types of milk (coconut, almond), add your own spices and sweeteners.
+You can make it with different types of milk (coconut, almond), and add your own spices and sweeteners.
 Experiment and find your perfect recipe!

 Main flavor notes: